-The modern roads lined with luxury shops and restaurants tempt you to walk in.
-The unique atmosphere is complemented by street artists, historical cars, horse carriages and thousands of tourists marveling at each corner.
+The historical roads lined with luxury shops and restaurants tempt you to walk in.
+And also the unique atmosphere is complemented by street artists, historical cars, horse carriages and thousands of tourists marveling at each corner.

 The answer is simple, anywhere in Prague 1, especially near the Lesser Town Square, Prague Castle or Kampa.
 And do not worry about excessive prices.
 You can find beautiful jewels in these locations for excellent money, for example, check this link.

 The best districts for stay in Prague are:

 If you want to save money choose these districts: